ecoen66/merakicat/README.md

     ```
     **Bot commands include the following:**

-    Check a Catalyst switch config for both translatable and possible Meraki features using a card:
-    ```
-    /check
-    ```
-    Translate a Catalyst switch config to a Meraki switch with translatable settings using a card:
-    ```
-    /translate
-    ```
     Check a Catalyst switch config for both translatable and possible Meraki features:
     ```
     check [host <FQDN or IP address> | file <filespec>] [with timing] [with detail]